mxwilson/SeeShell/README.md

 pwd - print working directory.

-...
+## Features

+- Support for pipes added in ver 0.2. ie: cmd1 | cmd2

-More to come
+- More to come.

-...

-# Files
+## Files

+Two global vars in main.c may be changed:

-./.history - local history file
+char* HISTFILE = "/shell/.shellhistory" - shell history file

+const char bindir[1048] = "/shell/bin/" - if using provided coreutils-clones

 ## License